New businesses or start-up companies may be eligible to apply the R&D tax credit against their payroll taxes for up to five years.

 The most common questions and answers related to the R&D credit and how to apply it against payroll taxes are provided below.

-When does this new payroll tax offset take effect?
+When does the payroll-tax offset take effect?

 How quickly does a company need to move on this?
 When does it need to get started?

-Because the opportunity to offset payroll taxes is based on 2016 expenses, companies should act quickly to determine their eligibility under the new rules and start planning so they know what types of information will need to be gathered at the end of the year.
+The current opportunity to offset payroll taxes is based on 2019 expenses, which means companies can benefit from acting quickly to determine their eligibility under the new rules and start planning.
+This will help ensure companies understand what types of information will need to be gathered at the end of the year.